jerickjoe111/launch-school/RB130/02_testing/glossary.md

 require 'simplecov'
 SimpleCov.start
 ```
-This will generate a file within a coverage directory that measures your code coverage.
+This will generate a file within a `coverage` folder with our code coverage data.

 ## DSL